 The qualities that provide this "stable cradle" effect is also connected to another of memory foam's attractions to some which is its ability to isolate movement between people sleeping on a mattress.
-It's ability to isolate movement is better than most other materials because of its ability to both absorb energy and respond locally to movement.
-Latex in a comfort layer is also excellent here because of it's ability to "localize" compression better than other materials but it doesn't absorb energy nearly as much.
+Its ability to absorb energy and isolate movement is better than most other materials because of its ability to both absorb energy and respond locally to movement.
+Latex in a comfort layer is also excellent here because of its ability to "localize" compression better than other materials but it doesn't absorb energy nearly as much.
 Latex, certain high quality polyfoams, and certain innersprings (like pocket coils) in the support layers also contribute to a mattress' ability to isolate movement and what is under your memory foam is important if this is a desirable part of a mattress' qualities for you.

 The same combination of qualities which are attractive to some can also be responsible for memory foam's weaknesses for others ...

-Because of it's low resilience, memory foam is a poor deep support material (the part of your mattress that supports the heavier parts of your body that want to sink in more).
-This is why it is so important to pay attention to the qualities of the layers underneath the memory foam in a mattress as this is where the deep support (ability to keep your spine aligned) comes from.
-Treating memory foam as "supportive" as opposed to "pressure relieving" will usually lead to a potential purchaser paying less attention to underlying parts of the mattress and their resilience and other qualities, and possibly choosing a mattress with a poor ability to provide correct alignment for a particular body weight distribution and/or different sleeping positions.
-Because memory foam can allow you to keep sinking in further over time as it heats up, the underlying parts of the mattress is what will prevent your heavier parts from sinking in so far that your spine is out of alignment is also important and some mattresses that have thicker layers of memory foam may keep you in good alignment when you first go to sleep at night but you may be out of alignment when you wake up in the morning.
+Because of its low resilience, memory foam is a poor deep support material (the part of your mattress that supports the heavier parts of your body that want to sink in more).
+This is why it is so important to pay attention to the layers underneath the memory foam in a mattress as this is where the deep support (ability to keep your spine aligned) comes from.
+Treating memory foam as "supportive" as opposed to "pressure relieving" will usually lead to a potential purchaser paying less attention to underlying parts of the mattress and their resilience and other qualities, and possibly choosing a mattress with a poor ability to provide good alignment for a particular body weight distribution and/or different sleeping positions.
+Because memory foam can allow you to keep sinking in further over the course of the night as it softens, the underlying parts of the mattress that will prevent your heavier parts from sinking in so far that your spine is out of alignment is also important and some mattresses that have thicker layers of memory foam may keep you in good alignment when you first go to sleep at night but you may be out of alignment when you wake up in the morning.